 Pacific Foods sent me some of their refried and baked beans.
 I love the fact that they aren’t in cans and are organic to boot.
 I always have a few in my pantry for impromptu quesadillas, soups or a nice bean dip for a crazy weeknight dinner.

-You can make this less spicy by leaving out the chipotle pepper or using a 1/2 teaspoon in place to the whole on on adobo.
-On the other hand if it’s not fiery enough for you add in an extra chipotle pepper.
+You can make this less spicy by leaving out the chipotle pepper.
+On the other hand if it’s not fiery enough for you, add in an extra chipotle pepper.

 - 1 (15.5 oz can) black beans